jcurl/RJCP.DLL.CrashReporter/docs/dev-tracing.md

   </system.diagnostics>
 ```

+.NET Core doesn't read the `app.config` file, which is why it doesn't work for
+those projects.

-Replace `CrashReporterApp` with the name of your applications TraceSource name.
+Replace `CrashReporterApp` with the name of your applications `TraceSource`
-The `RJCP.CrashReporter` and `RJCP.CrashReporter.Watchdog` should be present, so
+name.
+The `RJCP.CrashReporter` and `RJCP.CrashReporter.Watchdog` should be
-that when there is a problem performing a crash dump, details will be printed to
+present, so that when there is a problem performing a crash dump, details will
-the console.
+be printed to the console.

 This will capture all traces internally in RAM, and only output them to disk
 when instructed to by your program.